Christian culture: Family life

 The Church of Jesus Christ of Latter-day Saints puts notable emphasis on the family, and the distinctive concept of a united family which lives and progresses forever is at the core of Latter-day Saint doctrine.
 Church members are encouraged to marry and have children, and as a result, Latter-day Saint families tend to be larger than average.
 All sexual activity outside of marriage is considered a serious sin.
 All homosexual activity is considered sinful and same-sex marriages are not performed or supported by the LDS Church.
 Latter-day Saint fathers who hold the priesthood typically name and bless their children shortly after birth to formally give the child a name and generate a church record for them.
 Mormons tend to be very family-oriented and have strong connections across generations and with extended family, reflective of their belief that families can be sealed together beyond death.
 Mormons also have a strict law of chastity, requiring abstention from sexual relations outside heterosexual marriage and fidelity within marriage.

-A Pew Center study about Religion and Living arrangements around the world in 2019, found that Christians around the world live in somewhat smaller households, on average, than non-Christians (4.5 vs. 5.1 members).
+A Pew Center study in 2019 found that Christians around the world live in somewhat smaller households, on average, than non-Christians (4.5 vs. 5.1 members).
 34% of world's Christian population live in two parent families with minor children, while 29% live in household with extended families, 11% live as couples without other family members, 9% live in household with least one child over the age of 18 with one or two parents, 7% live alone, and 6% live in single parent households.
 Christians in Asia and Pacific, Latin America and the Caribbean, Middle East and North Africa, and in Sub-Saharan Africa, overwhelmingly live in extended or two parent families with minor children.
 While more Christians in Europe and North America live alone or as couples without other family members.